Danielchan1118/learngit/readme.txt

 Git is a distributed version control system.
-Git is free sofware distributed under the GPL.
+Git is a free sofware distributed under the GPL.
 Git has mutable index called stage.
-Creating a new branch is quick and simple. try add merge.
+Creating a new branch is quick and simple.